gregorybchris/personal-website/backend/src/chris/datasets/data/blog/posts/reactive-notebooks-python.md

     return graph
 ```

-Note, that while building this graph, we also validate a few important invariants of our notebook:
+While building this graph, we also validate a few important invariants of our notebook:

 1. Each output name is produced by exactly one cell
 2. Each input name corresponds to an output of some cell